OlivierLD/raspberry-coffee/RasPISamples/LanguageComparison.md

 Find [here](https://github.com/OlivierLD/raspberry-pi4j-samples/tree/master/Processing) a bit more about Processing on the Raspberry PI.

+You can generate an executable from your Processing sketch.
+Open your sketch in Processing (here `System.pde`), then go to `File` > `Export Application`.
+Then chosse your OS, and click `Export`.
+Then you have an executable ready to go!

 ### A bit of history, to predict the future